JosiahKerley/JosiahKerley.github.io/_posts/2024-05-07-pacemaker.markdown

 ## TL;DR
 {: .no_toc }
-Pacemaker is used to automatically manage resource such as systemd units, IP addresses, and filesystems for a cluster.
+Pacemaker is used to automatically manage resources such as systemd units, IP addresses, and filesystems for a cluster.

 * TOC
 {:toc}